sequelize/sequelize/docs/manual/other-topics/typescript.md

 `AttributeOf` is a utility type you can use to automatically extract attributes from your class definition.
 It's an alternative solution designed to reduce the boilerplate of the above solution.

-Here is the same example as above, but using `AttributeOf`.

 Some caveats of this solution:

 - it's not possible to use `AttributesOf` for `CreationAttributes`.